noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/overwhelming_evidences.md

 - **Narcissistic abuse messages** [[17]](https://photos.app.goo.gl/Nk8AdE3S9dUk7tZv7)

+In that case is my father doing this kind of control abuse over his son after a persecution and the systematic destruction of his life; just so curious.
+You can appreciate as he control me over small amounts of money, denying me ten EUR to eat.
+Remember that I've always been working in my life but yes sometimes he help me.
+I've been always a telecommunications entrepreneur.

 Another curious message this time from my mother, is about the remote parimutuel betting system where I was played like a game, sometimes they call me in radio frequency a game card.
 A play card.
 A joker.

 ![Juego de Cartas](http://telecomlobby.com/Images/juego_cartas.jpg)